sivalabs/sivalabs-hugo/content/posts/2013/2013-12-29-clean-code-dont-mix-different-levels-of-abstractions.md

 Many people associate readability of code with coding conventions like following standard naming conventions, closing file, DB resources etc etc. When it comes to code reviews most of the people focus on these trivial things only, like checking for naming convention violations, properly releasing resources in finally block or not.

 Do we need &#8220;Senior Resources&#8221; in team (I hate to call a human being as a Resource) to do these things?Tools like Findbugs, PMD, Checkstyle, Sonar can do that for you.
 I agree that following a standard naming convention by all the team members is a good thing.
-But that doesn&#8217;t increase the readability of code.
+But that doesn't increase the readability of code.

 Let us take a simple example.
 I would like to implement Fund Transfer usecase and following are the rules to implement: